gemini3d/gemini3d/docs/Readme_magcalc.md

 The low-resolution Tohoku examples, in particular, is one of the cheapest simulations to run (will run on a laptop in several hours) that will provide a good context in which to compute magnetic field perturbations.

-### Visualizing magnetic field perturbations computed by magcalc.f90
+## Visualizing magnetic field perturbations computed by magcalc.f90

-The example script `magplot_fort_map.m` shows an example of how to load the results of running magcalc.
+The example script `magplot_fort_map.m` shows an example of how to load the results of running magcalc from a binary file into a MATLAB workspace and then plot these on a mapped grid.

 One problematic aspect of magcalc is that you have to input the grid size into both the creation and plotting script and they must be consistent.
-Otherwise the plotting program will not be able to read in, sort, and plot the data.
+The corresponds to setting ```ltheta``` and ```lphi``` number of grid point in magnetic longitude and latitude in both the ```magcalc_setup.m``` scripts and ```magplot_fort_map.m``` scripts.
+If these variables are not set propoerly the plotting program will not be able to read in, sort, and plot the data.
+In the future this can be fixed by having magplot read in the grid size information from the input file that was created for the fortran program.

 <!--- MZ may add this later